Leadership Courses

 National Lifeguard Pool

-Prerequisite: Minimum 15 years of age, Bronze Cross, and Workplace Standard First Aid
+Prerequisite: Minimum 15 years of age, Bronze Cross, and Intermediate Workplace First Aid

 National Lifeguard education is designed to develop a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude toward the role of the lifeguard.
 The course develops the basic lifeguarding skills, principles, and decision-making processes that will assist the lifeguard to evaluate and adapt to different aquatic facilities and emergencies.